PureStorage-OpenConnect/ansible-playbook-examples/flashblade/network_setup/README.md

 There are two variable files "fb_details.yml" and "fb_secrets.yml" are holding the Ansible variables for the role at path `vars/<enviorement_name>`.

 This role and playbook can be used to setup network on FlashBlade servers in different environments.
-To store role variable files user can create different directories with `vars/<environment_name>`.
+To store role variable files, User can create different directories with `vars/<environment_name>`.
 User must specify `<environment_name>` while running `ansible-playbook` by specifying value in extra vars command line flag `-e "env=<environment_name>"`.

 Ansible playbooks require API token to connect to FlashBlade servers.
 API token can be obtained by connecting FlashBlade management VIP through ssh for a specific user and running the following purity command.
    ```